oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 At the next step we try to compute arrays of powers of $s(q)$ and $t(q)$.
 This takes approximately 85s.

-One has to be very careful to precompute $s(q)$ and $t(q)$, however, as this takes 10s each time each of those are computed.
+One has to be very careful to precompute $s(q)$ and $t(q)$.
+Otherwise this takes 10s each time each of these are computed.
 Without being careful about this, Magma could take over an hour to compute all the powers.
-The Oscar times barely change if we don't precompute these q-series.
+In comparison, the Oscar times do not change radically if we don't precompute these q-series.

 Finally we compute the products of the powers of $s$ and $t$.
 This takes about 829s.